pattichis/ESTRELLA/README.md

 ### [Lessons: Visualize fraction operations using Python and digital videos (6th grade)](https://github.com/pattichis/fractions)
 The final project includes creating a video to visualize multiplying and dividing fractions.

+The following is an example produced by the students.
+Unlike the other projects below, in this example the students added their audio and some additional frames.
+The original audio has been replaced by an AI generated audio.

 [Group Project 2 (Exemplar)](https://github.com/user-attachments/assets/4e29310d-8dac-4f86-8e9b-7450f4188a1e)

 ### [Lessons: Visualize linear relationships using Python and digital videos (7th grade)](https://github.com/pattichis/GraphSpeeds2/blob/main/README.md)